Stephen Belmore – Assistant Route Setter

 When Kat first stepped foot in Central Rock Glastonbury in 2015, she never could have anticipated how much climbing would change her life.

-Not only did she fall in love with the sport–she also met her future husband and favorite climbing partner, Alex Taylor, at the gym.
 Now she is with CRG Glastonbury as the gym’s Youth Program Director.
 She hopes to make the sport as fun and accessible as possible for the next generation of young guns, especially now that she has a little son of her own.

 When Kat’s not pulling plastic or real rock, you’ll likely find her gardening, cooking, crafting, or reading.
 She likes to keep busy, and prides herself on being a Jill-of-all-trades!